gabeochoa/pharmasea/README.md

     - AI players need status conditions ("Ailments")
         - Ailments should have an poor OTC solution and good Rx solution
         - Poor solutions mean people are more likely to come back later in the day
+            - Returning people with differing appearance for differentiation
+            - Can't take an OTC solution again
         - Good solutions mean people are good for the day
     - Small / Medium / Large pill bottle
+    - How do upgrades work?
+        - Options: Deterministic Skill Tree or RNG + money(Like Plateup)
     - Weigh station
         - Auto-weigher upgrade?
     - Label maker